uom-resquant/modelling_book/docs/08_logistic_regression.md

 <details>
 <summary><i>Reveal answer!</i></summary>

-We can produce a barchart to assess the relationship
+We can produce a bar chart to assess the relationship

 ```r